FirelyTeam/firely-docs-firely-server/setting_up_firely_server/deployment/reverseproxy/reverseProxy.rst

 * Firely Server itself is hosted on https://fhir.example.org/
 * Through a reverse proxy it listens to multiple tenants:

-   * "https://fhir.example.org/my/path/to/firelyserver/tenant1" (setting X-ForwardedPrefix = "/my/path/to/firelyserver/tenant1")
+   * "https://fhir.example.org/my/path/to/firelyserver/tenant1" (setting X-Forwarded-Prefix = "/my/path/to/firelyserver/tenant1")
-   * "https://fhir.example.org/my/path/to/firelyserver/tenant2" (setting X-ForwardedPrefix = "/my/path/to/firelyserver/tenant2")
+   * "https://fhir.example.org/my/path/to/firelyserver/tenant2" (setting X-Forwarded-Prefix = "/my/path/to/firelyserver/tenant2")

 This will result in Firely Server generating urls using the correct virtual base urls while running behind the reverse proxy.